 Tourist guides in South Africa are some of the most important people in the travel trade.
 They interact on a personal level daily with tourists, and a good tourist guide can make a holiday visit really memorable.
-In this article, we investigate how to become a tourist guide in South Africa, what makes a good tourist guide, and how and where they find work.
+In this article, we investigate how to become a tourist guide in South Africa, what it takes to become a good tourist guide, resources for knowledge growth, and how and where to find work.

 Note: Some of the information provided in this article may be affected by updates to the Tourism Amendment Bill 2019.

 Any person who, for monetary or other rewards, accompanies people who are travelling through or visiting any place within a country, and who furnishes those people with information or comments concerning a place or objects visited is defined as Tourist Guide.
 Many tourist guides may also wish to run their own tour operations in which they are both tour guide and tour operator.

 Categories of Tourist Guides

 - Site Guides – these tourist guides have attained the minimum qualification in order to guide in a “limited geographical area” i.e. Hiking in the Drakensberg, visiting the Natal Battlefields, taking a day tour of Cape Town, visiting Soweto;